About St. Peter's Episcopal Church

 The Rev. David Michaud

-Father David Michaud has been Rector of St. Peter’s, Salisbury Parish since May of 2013 and is the only clergy person on staff.
+Father David Michaud has been Rector of St. Peter’s, Salisbury Parish since May of 2013.
 He graduated from the General Theological Seminary with a Master of Divinity Degree with Honors in May 2007, was ordained to the Diaconate on June 2, 2007 and ordained to the priesthood on December 21, 2007.

 Previous to ordination, Father David served in management positions at nonprofit organizations, including the National Wildlife Federation and the Community Foundation of the Eastern Shore, resigning as the Foundation’s president to enter seminary.
 Father David is likely the only Rector of St. Peter’s to have grown up in Salisbury, attending St. Francis School and Wicomico High.
 He received his Bachelor of Arts cum laude from the University of California, Berkeley.